alemorm/ucsf-radiology-getting-started/content/page/pythonresources.md

   - `conda config --append envs_dirs /path/to/save/dir/envs`
   - `conda config --append pkgs_dirs /path/to/save/dir/pkgs`

+---

+{{< notice note >}}

-> **Note: Your home directory has limited space so it is recommended to pick a directory in a bigger filesystem.
-Please ask your colleagues or supervisor about which specific directories are allocated for your group.**
+- Your home directory has limited space so it is recommended to pick a directory in a bigger filesystem.
+Please ask your colleagues or supervisor about which specific directories are allocated for your group.
+{{< /notice >}}

+---

 - Use the following command to create a new [Anaconda] (includes numpy, scipy, pandas, matplotlib, jupyter, etc)] python environment named `environmentname` (this can be any word without spaces):